-As part of this standard, HIW questioned the service representatives about how, in the light of the impact of COVID-19, they have adapted their service.
+As part of this standard, HIW questioned the service representatives about how they manage their services to support the delivery of high quality healthcare.
 We explored whether management arrangements ensure that staff are suitable in their roles and are appropriately trained in order to provide safe and effective care.